The Story of Serchio delle Muse

 In 2002, thanks to the interest of the Province of Lucca, the Festival was created, which is organized by the Mountain Community of Garfagnana, the Mountain Community of Mediavalle del Serchio and all the municipalities where the concerts take place, of the Cassa Foundation di Risparmio di Lucca, the Banca del Monte di Lucca Foundation and the Banca della Versilia Lunigiana and Garfagnana.

-Il Serchio delle Muse was born from the desire to pay homage to our Valley and her natural beauties,with art, because the concerts are held in the squares, in the churchyards, in the gardens of the poets, in the woods: unique places that for one evening come alive with unusual lights, colors and sounds.
-Beauty educates to beauty because it is no coincidence that every place that has hosted a show has been restored and enhanced.
-Each municipality can tell its own story: we like to remember the image of the public returning home to get chairs because there are no more seats in the square, or that lights up with a torch in a path in the middle of the woods to go to the concert, and the one who hums the arias of the operas that were once heard in the evening on the radio.
-When the evening falls and the show is about to go on stage, our Valley rediscovers the magic of the vigils of the past, the pleasure of being seated in the squares, in the churchyards, and like a spell the calls its Muses to all of you...
+Il Serchio delle Muse was born from the desire to pay homage with art to our Valley and its natural beauties, because concerts are held in the squares, on the churchyards, in the gardens of poets, in the woods: unique places that come alive with lights for one evening , unusual colors and sounds, and beauty educates to beauty because it is no coincidence that every place that has hosted a show has been restored and enhanced.
+Each municipality can tell its own story: we like to remember the image of the public returning home to get chairs because there are no more seats in the square, or that lights up with a torch in a path among the woods to go to the concert… and the one that hums the arias of the operas that were once heard in the evening on the radio.
+When evening falls and the show is about to go on stage, our Valley rediscovers the magic of the vigils of the past, the pleasure of being cool in the squares, on the churchyards, and like a spell the Serchio calls its Muses, and all of you ...